 Seifa Utaki is a sacred place of worship and is one of the nine UNESCO sites in Okinawa.
 You’ll be standing at the same spot where people in the 15th and 16th centuries used to pray.

-Did you know that only women were allowed to enter Seifa Utaki in the past?
+Did you know?
+In the past, only women were allowed to enter Seifa Utaki?
 Even the king needed to wear a dress to enter the sacred site.
 Don’t worry, men can now enter this site.
 Of course, you need to put on a dress – just kidding. :)

 The first few formations that you’ll see won’t be that impressive as they are ruins of space such as former cooking quarters.